Vitamin D prevents and corrects cancer

 It seems, apart from these 16 cancers, scientists are discovering new health benefits almost daily for vitamin D with such illnesses as heart disease, diabetes, hypertension, auto-immune disease and even some mental illness and so-called SAD syndrome.

-So the question stands: Vitamin D, are you getting enough?
+To answer the question ´Vitamin D, are you getting enough?´

 The Bottom Line - As readers know, we do not believe any one treatment is a cure for cancer - not a single drug, nor a single vitamin.

 But, from all of the above, it is clear that vitamin D (either through sunshine or supplementation) is an essential part of a Complementary and Integrative Package for any patient with cancer.
-Ignore it at your own risk.
+Ignore it at your peril..

 At last, the definitive, research-based book on how to build a diet to help beat cancer.
 Click here to read about it.